Overview

 • Access to a trading desk serving adviser participants

-• Access to block trading (which provides the ability to aggregate securities transactions for execution and
+• Access to block trading (the ability to aggregate securities trades for execution and allocate shares to client accounts)

 • The ability to have advisory fees deducted directly from Client accounts